james65535/h2k-Sessions/Coding/coding-week3.md

 - The state of the issue (if its assigned to a sprint or in the backlog)
 - The number of points assigned to a sprint

-Multiple sprints are used to work on a project in an interative fashion.
+Multiple sprints of equivalent durations are used to work on a project in an interative fashion.
 For example a project may have 10 issues created to define what the project should look like when its done.
 Two issues can be worked on within the first sprint, three in the second sprint, and five in third sprint.
 If an issue is not finished within the assigned sprint then it can be moved to a future sprint.
 There are no more sprints when they are no more issues.
 If there are no more sprints then a project is "done"!
 Compared to the lifespan of a project, a sprint is a short period of time, perhaps two weeks or a month.

 The idea is that work takes as long as it takes and we can communicate to stakeholders the cadence for releases so that we can manage expectations.
 We look to avoid planning out issues far into the future and instead focus on the near term.